Talkin’ ‘bout my generation — Destinations that grandparents, parents and children can all enjoy

 A Spanish colonial city built on Inca foundations, Cuzco sits 3,400 m (11,150 ft) above sea level.
 As you adjust to the high altitude, you can explore Peru through its food and history.

 Peru is the World Travel Awards’ ‘Best Culinary Destination’ (for the sixth year running, no less).
 To see how it’s done, join two Cuzco chefs at their restaurant for a class in Peruvian cooking using local staples like quinoa and alpaca.
 The menu is geared around ceviche and other classics, but your hosts will shape it to suit.
-Afterward, sit down to taste your efforts.
+Afterwards, sit down to taste your efforts.

 The Sacred Valley and Machu Picchu